Si1veR123/django-statistics-dashboard/README.md

 # Django Stats Dashboard

 A dashboard to display captured metrics and charts, such as devices, pages visited, and page actions.
 Staff user is required to get chart data and view dashboard.
+Dashboard is at /(statsurl), usually /stats.

 ## Setup